Carpso/CarpsoApp/README.md

     *   Can manage services offered at their lots.
     *   Can manage advertisements targeted at their lots.
     *   Can assign `ParkingAttendant` roles for their lots.
+    *   Can chat with users regarding their lot(s) and with admins.
 *   **`ParkingAttendant`:**
     *   Can search user/vehicle information by license plate or phone number.
     *   Can confirm user arrivals.
     *   Can manually confirm spot occupancy (free/occupied).
     *   Can scan QR codes for validation.
+    *   Can chat with lot owner and admins.
 *   **`Admin`:**
     *   All `ParkingLotOwner` permissions (across all lots).
     *   Can manage users and roles (create, edit, delete users; assign roles).